-After the interval a list of persons who have been selected for membership of the commission is read out.
-This commission is entrusted with the task of deciding whether there is quorum or not-a thing about which Bishop Veniamin is in doubt.
+After the interval, a list of persons who have been selected for membership of the commission is read out.
+This commission is entrusted with the task of deciding whether there is a quorum or not-a a thing about which Bishop Veniamin is in doubt.
 Prayers.
 The session ends.

 Extracts from my Diary Tuesday 9/22 November

 Sremski Karlovtsi is a beautiful township, situated on the banks of the Danube.
 In the center stands the large cathedral, built in the Western style characteristic of Orthodoxy in the former Austrian Empire.
 I arrived in the morning, leaving my things with Bishop Veniamin, and went to the assembly at once.
 At first, I followed its progress with simple curiosity, but the affair over Rodzianko has shaken me.
 I had the feeling that I was looking at a man who was being led to the executioner’s block.
 An abscess had burst, the presence of a group of monarchists had been revealed at the assembly-of people who wished to use the Church as a tool.
 Metropolitan Antonii tries hard to smooth everything out, but he does not desire to fight against them.
 Only Bishop Veniamin dares to stand up to them.
 In the afternoon the Bishop talked with me for a long time and with much emotion.
 He has made up his mind to fight to the bitter end.